-I’ve always wanted to visit Guatemala.
+I had always wanted to visit Guatemala.
 The coffee, the picturesque landscapes, the beautiful handwoven textiles, the ongoing Mayan culture… the list of fun things to do in Guatemala just goes on and on.
 And in 2017, I finally did.

-I spent three weeks exploring this beautiful country, which is not nearly enough — you need at least 4 to 6 weeks to see all the top places to visit in Guatemala.
-Partly, this is because the transportation situation means that you’ll be spending lots of long days on cramped shuttle buses in transit.
-If you have a short amount of time, check out this 2-week itinerary for Guatemala to best help you maximize your time.
+I spent three weeks exploring this beautiful country, which is not nearly enough — you need at least 4 to 6 weeks to really see all the top places to visit in Guatemala.
+Partly, this is because the not-great transportation situation means that you’ll be spending lots of long days on cramped shuttle buses in transit.
+However, if you have a short amount of time, check out this 2-week itinerary for Guatemala to best help you maximize your time.

 But it’s worth every moment in transit to see natural wonders like the emerald pools of Semuc Champey, the manmade wonders of Tikal, the ring of tiny towns circling the magical Lake Atitlan, and the beautiful colonial cities that dot the map of Guatemala.
 Come see for yourself and you’ll understand just how much there is to do in Guatemala, and why it left such a profound mark on my memory.

 Visit the natural pools of Semuc Champey

 If you’ve ever spent any time on Instagram or Pinterest, visiting Semuc Champey is undoubtedly one of your top things to do in Guatemala.
 It’s popular for a reason: the bloggers aren’t lying wrong.
 It’s one of the most beautiful places I’ve been in my lifetime, and for me, the #1 must do in Guatemala.

 That said, getting there is quite a hassle and had me questioning if it was worth it many times over.
 Even taking a direct tourist shuttle will take you upwards of 8 hours from Flores or Antigua, the two closest popular tourist destinations.
 Cobán is closer, but doesn’t offer much to tourists.